Information about PRP

 PRP Channels

-PRP channel or channel group is a logical interface that aggregates two Gigabit Ethernet interfaces (access, trunk, or routed) into a single link.
-In the channel group, the lower numbered Gigabit Ethernet member port is the primary port and connects to LAN-A. The higher numbered port is the secondary port and connects to LAN-B.
+A PRP channel, also called a channel group, aggregates two Gigabit Ethernet interfaces—either access, trunk, or routed—into a single logical link.
+In a channel group, the Gigabit Ethernet member port with the lower number is the primary port and connects to LAN-A. The port with the higher number functions is the secondary port and connects to LAN-B.

 PRP Channel Number |